Café con Piernas

 We realise that we don't have any photos of any of these coffee shops for now so I will eventually have to go out (hopefully soon) and take some photos of them (oh poor me!), of course only to cultural enlighten you... ;)

-If you found this guide to Café con Piernas in Chile useful, share it with others:
+If you found this guide about Café con Piernas in Chile interesting or useful, let others know about it: